Skip to main content

 Just think the one fact.
 Virata was called a non-starter.
 LKY being a real prime minister over the "prime minister" that was Virata knew what was going on.
 Virata was nothing more than a state executive or assistant to Marcos Sr. How can Virata be a real prime minister when he was not even a non-star but no political leader?
 LKY was a real political leader and not the Singaporean president's assistant.
 As the late Benigno Simeon A. Aquino Jr. aka Ninoy said, "We had a parliamentary without a parliament." in his 1984 speech at Los Angeles.
 Ninoy knew what he was talking about especially when he called Marcos Sr.'s charter change as 80 Days Around the World.
 It went from Americn type to British type to French type.
 The modified parliamentary was nothing more than a bastardization

 It's stupid when Filipinos want to have a LKY or Mahathir but no charter change at all?
 I would like to give an excerpt from an old article (in 2006) in the Philippine Star by Alex Magno.
 People want to have a Mahatir or a LKY without otherwise having a better constitution.
-It's not just a matter of leadership but a matter of systematic leadership.
+It's not just a matter of leadership but of systematic leadership.
 The problem with having more bad leaders is systemic in nature.
 Here's the excerpt as I promised:

 One keen observer of the sometimes bizarre conduct of our national affairs is former Malaysian prime minister Mahathir Mohamad.